Profiling the cancer genome to optimize the management of solid tumors

 Accurate detection of molecular signatures associated with solid tumors is difficult.
 It requires multiple cytogenetic and molecular assays that can be costly and time-consuming.1 Increasingly gene fusions are described as important factors in the complex process of tumor development.
 It is estimated that fusions are present in 15% of all metastatic cancers.2 Furthermore, they are among the most successful targets for precision cancer medicine.3

 SOPHiA GENETICS offers genomic applications that are expertly designed to accurately characterize the complex mutational landscape of the major solid tumors such as lung, colorectal, skin and brain cancers.
-SOPHiA Solid Tumor Solutions bundle target enrichment kits with the analytical power of SOPHiA™ AI and full access to the SOPHiA DDM™ platform.
+SOPHiA Solid Tumor Solution™ and Solid Tumor Plus Solution™ bundle target enrichment kits with the analytical power of SOPHiA™ AI and full access to the SOPHiA DDM® platform.
+Customers using the Illumina TruSight™ Tumor 170 (TST170) kit, can now maximize the performance of their assay with TST170 powered by SOPHiA™.

-SOPHiA Solid Tumor Solution (STS) is a CE-IVD application that covers 42 relevant genes associated with most common solid tumors.
+SOPHiA Solid Tumor Solution (STS) covers 42 relevant genes associated with most common solid tumors.
 SOPHiA Solid Tumor Plus Solution (STS+) extends the characterization of the mutational landscape by detecting the RNA transcripts of 137 gene fusions.
+TST170 powered by SOPHiA is a fully integrated (FASTQ-to-Report) bioinformatics workflow that works in tandem with the TST170 panel in pan-cancer genomic profiling.
+The TST170 workflow offers enhanced analytical performance and accelerated variant interpretation.

 Benefits of the solutions